caseyanderson/text_processing/potus_inauguration_speech_analysis.md

 ![](/imgs/no_newlines.png)

 The first word Trump actually speaks is "Chief," so we should be able to use the `Python` method `split()` to cut our corpus at that word and remove everything before it.
 Since `split()` is a method of the `str` (`String`) object one will first have to `join()` the contents of the list into one long string.
-Run the following code line-by-line:
+Run the following code line-by-line to do so:

 ```python
 allofspeech = ''.join(text) # converts list items to one long string